 Speak to your lender or mortgage broker to find out how much you will be able to borrow.
 Once you have done that, sit down and work out your personal budget to ensure you are comfortable with the repayment amount.

 You will also have to work out how much deposit you need.
 In most cases, the seller will require a 10% deposit.
-To make the process easier, you can consider using a Deposit Guarantee instead of cash click here to find out about Deposit Guarantees
+To make the process easier, you can consider using a Deposit Bond instead of cash click here to find out about Deposit Bonds

 With the right research, you will be maximising your chances of creating more wealth through property investing.
 Do remember, property investing is a long-term wealth creation strategy that requires staying power & the ability to keep the property through a few property cycles.